RobertARandolph/AdmiralBumbleBee.com/DAW-Chart.md

 The mixbus channel strips can be zoomed, which is very useful.
 The entire display can be nicely zoomed in Windows and Linux distributions, but not in MacOS.

 I am not taking off points for the mac change since it an OS-level limitation.

+# Live Bitwig Sequencing

+Live and Bitwig both allow extensive sequencing of _parts_, but they lack the distinct ability to sequence these sequences in a non-linear fashion.
+You are either tied to live performance or to a static linear presentation of the data.

+Reason may appear to have _similar_ functionality, but the sequences can be non-destructively sequenced and sequences can directly control other sequences.
+This is both more flexible and more powerful of a workflow.

+Live and Bitwig users can setup "clips that control sequencing" type projects, but it requires third-party software for MIDI routing or a deep dive into scripting/programming.

 # Support Me!